ahmedpopal456/Slip-Detection-System-McGill-University-Research/README.md

 *Note that folders ending in _prx refer to both heel projects running on the heel PCBs', while the _trx project refers to the pelvis project

+For more information on the design of the PCBs, the specific sensors used, electrical schematics, or more, please contact this account's e-mail, personally.